- GPs play a key role in spotting tuberculosis (TB) cases.

 - Keep good records of significant negatives as well as positive findings in the history and examination.

-This guidance was correct at publication 01/11/2017.
-It is intended as general guidance for members only.
+This page was correct at publication on 01/11/2017.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.